himarley/microservice-prototype/README.md

 ## Hot reloading

-1. to deploy and run hot reloading (nodemon) locally: `cd src/services/phone-connector;npm run start`
+1. to deploy and use hot reloading (nodemon) locally: `cd src/services/phone-connector;npm run start`

 note: you can actually deploy these stacks to AWS by removing `stage --local` from the deploy and invoke commands above